Ereiarrus/ComplementsBotPy/README.md

 #### Channel owner and mods only

 These commands must be used by the channel owner in their own channel:

-- !removecomplement <index> - remove a complement from your own channel of specified index number
 - !getcomplement <index> - shows you the complement of specified index number
-- !listcomplements - lists all complements which have been added
+- !listcomplements - lists all complements which have been added; this might get the bot timed out/banned from your channel, especially if you have a lot of custom complements.
+Consider VIPing it if you plan on using it!
 - commands which will allow channel owners to change who can use which command (user groups would be: channel owner, moderators, VIPs, subscribers, regular user <- this one would allow everyone)
+- !showremovedcomplements <number> - when doing !removecomplement, controls the maximum number of complements removed to show

 ## About bot and me